 “Our skills and expertise go well beyond that, encompassing brand management, the art of persuasion, understanding nuanced audiences and channels, a genuine flair for language crafting and creative writing, and borderline-obsessive grammar knowledge.”

 It’s best to leave it to the pros unless you’re a trained copywriter.
-An experienced copywriter can provide a fresh perspective on your company, help you shape your value proposition to differentiate yourself from the competition and write polished copy that will sell.
-If you’re looking for a way to set yourself apart in your industry, and expertly written copy is the way to go.
+To: A professional copywriting service can provide a fresh perspective on your company, help you shape your value proposition to differentiate yourself from the competition, and write polished copy that will sell.
+If you’re looking for a way to set yourself apart in your industry, an expertly written copy is the way to go.
 And if you invest wisely in a copywriter who knows what they’re doing, you’ll almost certainly see a quick return on your investment in terms of higher conversion rates and overall marketing ROI.

 2. Ignoring your website’s needs